+Movement and exercise are among the most researched and effective stress reduction strategies.
 Here is why.
 When we exercise, we are stressing the body.
-Our heart rate speeds up, our blood pressure rises and our breathing becomes more rapid.
+Our heart rate speeds up, our blood pressure rises, and our breathing becomes more rapid.

 When that happens, we release chemicals called endorphins and also a protein called Brain-Derived Neurotrophic Factor (BDNF).

-These factors together minimize the feeling of pain, protect and repair the memory function of the brain, and increase the feeling of well-being and happiness.
+These factors together minimize pain, protect and repair the brain’s memory function, and increase the feeling of well-being and happiness.
 They act to “reset” the mind and the body.

 How much exercise do you need?